 Think carefully about your activities on Social Media.
 Obviously, you shouldn’t advertise your job searching on Facebook or Twitter, or change your LinkedIn heading to actively looking for a new accounting role or words to that effect.
 However, even an employee updating or refreshing their LinkedIn profile can be a giveaway that they may be considering moving on (more details on that in an earlier blog of ours here).
 The same is true for connection alerts.
 If your manager suddenly sees a number of LinkedIn alerts announcing the fact that you have connected with accounting industry recruiters, this will set off warning bells.

 People often forget that any change to your normal routine in the office can arouse suspicion in an employer and also your colleagues.
 Disappearing to an empty meeting room to take a phone call is a likely sign of a disenchanted employee or perhaps a personal issue that needs investigating.
 If it isn’t convenient to take a recruitment call, don’t take it.
 Although it may seem obvious, if you are looking for a new opportunity, be sure that you have a professional working voicemail!
-Returning the call or voicemail versus answering it there and then also has an added benefit of providing you with an opportunity to take stock, get your composure and to remind yourself of the role you applied for.
+Returning the call or voicemail versus answering it there and then also has the added benefit of providing you with an opportunity to take stock, get your composure and remind yourself of the role you applied for.
 Feeling under pressure to answer questions on the spot on what could be your dream job, may not turn out as you had hoped if you are not mentally prepared.

 When returning a call, try where possible to do this during business hours.
 A lot of recruiters make themselves available outside of business hours, but it is good to show you’re flexible and also proactive, especially if it is the employer making direct contact.
 Calling during lunch or simply popping outside for 5-10 minutes (if possible) is the best option.

 Once an interview is scheduled, it becomes much more challenging to avoid suspicion and the guilt associated with the deception.
 Firstly, when organising interview times, try to find ways to ensure they don’t interrupt your normal office routine.
 Shooting off in the middle of the day for a ‘personal errand’ once isn’t likely to raise many eyebrows, but doing this several times within a short period of time certainly will.
-This is especially problematic if like many Accounting professionals, you don’t normally take a lunch break.
+This is especially problematic if, like many Accounting professionals, you don’t normally take a lunch break.
 Be cognisant that a lunch hour is just that and doesn’t allow a lot of time for an interview, let alone the travel to and from.
-If you are one of those people who tends to eat lunch at your desk, but are searching for a new job, try to change your normal routine to keep the rumours at bay.
+If you are one of those people who tends to eat lunch at your desk but are searching for a new job, try to change your normal routine to keep the rumours at bay.

 If possible, the best solution is to try to schedule any interviews at the beginning or end of your day.
-At Richard Lloyd, our Recruiters are happy to try to work in with your availability for an interview if office hours don’t suit, however there is less flexibility if your interview is with a potential employer.
+At Richard Lloyd, our Recruiters are happy to try to work in with your availability for an interview if office hours don’t suit, however, there is less flexibility if your interview is with a potential employer.
 It doesn’t hurt to ask about alternative options, so be open about your availability to try to reduce the ‘interview’ stress.

-Another give-away is your work attire.
+Another giveaway is your work attire.
 How often have you heard a comment in the office when someone is a little smarter than normal “Off to a job interview hey”!
 It is important to look like the professional Accountant that you are, but turning up to the office in different attire from normal, such as a tie when every other day you are without a tie would definitely raise eyebrows.
 If your interview is with a Recruiter and wearing smarter attire will draw too much attention to you in the office, ask them if it’s OK to wear your normal outfit or consider taking a half day off.
 However, if the interview is with a potential employer, get advice on the dress code of the organisation and make the decision about whether requesting a half day of leave to avoid any suspicion is the better option.

-The Accounting community in Sydney is tight-knit, and at Richard Lloyd we understand the pressures and emotions involved in a job search and the importance of ensuring your current job is secure while you are looking for new opportunities (see here).
+The Accounting community in Sydney is tight-knit, and at Richard Lloyd, we understand the pressures and emotions involved in a job search and the importance of ensuring your current job is secure while you are looking for new opportunities (see here).
 With several lifetimes of experience operating in the Accounting Recruitment space between us, you can be confident that your job search discussion will always be confidential.
 Avoid putting your current position or working relationships in jeopardy by calling or emailing us today.

 You can also instantly check how your salary compares to your accounting peers in the accounting Sydney market by filling in our Salary Benchmarking Tool.